mrhappyma/userexedotme/content/posts/why-i-dont-like-apple.md

 ## Right to Repair and Apple's fake work to make devices repairable
 [Right to Repair](https://repair.org/) in a nutshell is a movement to be able to repair devices without your warranty being voided.
 Apple has been a long time target of this movement for reasons that sorta explain themselves:
 {{< youtube o2_SZ4tfLns >}}
-The thing is, if you went with the option of going to Mr.Rossman for him to fix it for free, your warenty is now void.
+The thing is, if you went with the option of going to Mr.Rossmann for him to fix it for free, your warranty is now void.
 And this by far is not the only example of this.

 Apple noticed people not liking this and launched the "Apple Authorized Service Provider Program".
 This itself just a PR stunt:
 {{< youtube rwgpTDluufY >}}